 How does Sibs Talk fit with other school initiatives?

-Sibs Talk links in with the following policies and initiatives in schools:
+Sibs Talk links in with school policies and initiatives on:

 - Anti-bullying and safeguarding

 ‘Sibs Talk is put together with great understanding and thought for the experiences and feelings of these siblings.
 It is very easy to deliver with excellent training and preparatory resources.’

 Charlotte Partridge, Assistant SENCO, St Andrew’s C of E Primary School, Hove

 Getting the Sibs Talk package for your school

 - A two-hour online training session for between 8 and 12 staff at your school

 - A Sibs Talk pack for each sibling – this contains everything you need to complete the intervention including an activity booklet, stickers, and certificate

 - Advice on how to identity these siblings in your school and on evaluating the intervention outcomes